MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 For notifications with `"scenario"` of type `"calling"`, the User Agent (UA) should change the notification's action buttons' color in a way that the style for the dismiss button is different from the other buttons, which are specified each as an element of the `Notfication.actions` array.
 If the platform does not allow color treatment for notification buttons, the UA should fallback to the `"default"` scenario colors.

-We propodr that the deafult dismiss action button should have a red theme - e.g., red background color with some predefined icon over the default background - while all the other buttons are green-themed, but it is up to the platform to define the style.
+We propose that the default dismiss action button should have a red theme - e.g., red background color with some predefined icon on it - while all the other buttons are green-themed, but it is up to the platform to define the style.

 ### Ringtone

-Similarly, to support the `"calling"` scenario we also propose the creation of a new NotificationSoundType enum and the inclusion of a `sound` attribute to the Notification interface and a correspondent property to the NotificationOptions dictionary.
+Similarly, to support the `"calling"` scenario we also propose the creation of a new NotificationSoundType `enum` and the inclusion of a `sound` attribute to the Notification interface and a correspondent property to the NotificationOptions dictionary.
 If the scenario is not `"calling"` this property value must be ignored.

 ```javascript
 enum NotificationSoundType {